 For adults who are letting their beads dry on a rack, you might like the round coffee stirs (from your local fast food restaurant) that look like thin straws.
 If you are using cotton swabs, remove all the cotton from the ends.
 Don’t throw this away because you can use it as an added touch to your beads.
 Be sure to use a plastic stick, the beads will stick to a wooden sticks so wooden skewers are out.
 I found this out the hard way.

-Handmade Paper Bead Jewelry in the Reader Gallery
+Handmade Paper Bead Jewelry by Anne in the Community Gallery